Nail Salon ‘Fat Shaming’: Memphis Nail Salon’s Sign Causes Outrage On Facebook

 A Memphis nail salon’s “fat shaming” sign suggesting it would charge extra to overweight customers has gone viral on Facebook over the past week.
-The salon’s owner, however, denied putting up the sign when interviewed by local media, but admitted to having some business-related issues with overweight people who have pedicures in his establishment.
+The salon’s owner, however, denied putting up the sign when interviewed by local media but admitted to having some business-related issues with overweight people who have pedicures in his establishment.

 Last Saturday, March 11, a woman named Deshania Ferguson took to Facebook to share a picture of a sign supposedly posted at Rose Nails, a salon located on Overton Crossing and Frayser Boulevard in Memphis.